0xf0xx0/scriptable-scripts/README.md

 # scriptable-scripts

-random scripts i decide to make with Scriptable
-prolly just gonna be widgets
+random scripts i decide to make with Scriptable prolly just gonna be widgets

 # LibFoxxo

-buncha wrapper methods around common Scriptable tasks, such as creating a centered text stack, self updating, and checking if a file is in icloud, among other things.
+buncha wrapper methods around common Scriptable tasks, such as creating a centered text stack, a progress bar, and checking if a file is in icloud, among other things.

 # Foxpool

-Bitcoin mempool viewer, using bitcoinexplorer.org.
+Bitcoin mempool viewer, using bitcoinexplorer.org or your own instance.

 # Foxprice

 Coin/token price widget, using CoinGecko.

-# Nodestats
+# BTCHalving

-Fetches and displays info on your bitcoin node, using its JSON-RPC api.
+Bitcoin halving progress widget, using bitcoinexplorer.org or your own instance.